-USS Arizona Memorial is Free but you will need to make a Reservations. there are 3 additional historic sites located there that require additional free for entry.
+The USS Arizona Memorial is Free but you will need to make Reservations.
+There are 3 additional historic sites located there that require additional fees for entry.

 2. Hoʻomaluhia Botanical Garden

-Take a stroll/drive through 400 acres the garden in Kāneʻohe features an abundance of plants from the Philippines, Malaysia, Tropical America, India & Sri Lanka, Melanesia, Hawaii, Polynesia, and Africa.
+Take a stroll/drive through 400 beautiful acres.
+The botanical garden in Kāneʻohe features an abundance of plants from Hawaiʻi, throughout Polynesia, the Philippines, Malaysia, Tropical America, India, Sri Lanka, Melanesia, and Africa.
 The Garden was designed and built by the U.S. Army Corps of Engineers to provide flood protection for Kāneʻohe.

-This free beach side show is filled with traditional Hawaiian music and dancing.
-This show every Tuesday, Thursday, Saturday and nights around sunset — at either 6:00pm or 6:30pm depending on the time of year.
+This free beachside show is filled with traditional Hawaiian music and dancing.
+The show takes place every Tuesday, Thursday, and Saturday night around sunset — at either 6:00pm or 6:30pm depending on the time of year.

 5. Take a Hike

 Diamond Head Trail is a shorter hike, but it will still get your heart rate up since there are lots of stairs.
 The view of Waikīkī and surrounding areas is well worth the trek.

 Mānoa Falls Trail is a great trail for those who want to experience the rainforest.
 Perfect trail for the nature lover and a rewarding view of the waterfall at the end.
 Note that the trail can be muddy if there was recent rainfall in the area.

 View some of Hawaiʻi’s best contemporary art.
 Museum admission and activities are always free!
 The mission of the State Foundation on Culture and the Arts (SFCA) is to promote, perpetuate, preserve and encourage culture and the arts as central to the quality of life of the people of Hawai‘i.